nicholasf9400/IRFkCode/README.md

-# Intrinsic Random Fields of Order k
-Estimation and Simulation of Intrinsic Random Fields of Order k
+# Intrinsic Random Fields of Order k: Estimation and Simulation

-This code was created for a semester report by students at Aalborg University in 2018.
+The code in this repository was created for a semester report by students at Aalborg University in 2018.
 The code defines functions, used for estimation and simulation of Intrinsic Random Fields of Order k (IRF-k).